theo2612/NewObsidian/docs/Stream/PainfulIT Bot/Painful IT bot.md

 ## TwitcHack

-- Create manual in Obsidian for RustBelt link for chat

-- boss / party system into this game
+- **Boss / party system into this game**
+	- where the streamer is the boss with set hit points
+	- viewers attack and also have hit points
-	- where the streamer is the boss and chat is rolling ~d20 to land an attack
+	- Chat rolling ~d20 to land an attack
-	- it chat rolls fail, they take damage. if chat rolls succeed, you take damage
+	- it chat rolls fail, they take damage.
+	- if chat rolls succeed, you take damage
+	- When I roll then a random viewer is selected for damage
-	- have a ticker that heals both chat and the streamer over time
+	- ticker that heals both chat and the streamer over time
+	- chat rolls
+		- over 12
-	- 17+ rolls land a critical blow
+		- 19+ rolls land a critical blow
+		- hp scale

 - **Points System**
 	- Players earn points/items for successful attacks